 Use an ohmmeter to measure the DC resistance of the inductor.
-Remember the answer.
+Write the answer in your lab notebook.

 Experiment 7, Real inductors - arcs and sparks:

 Set up the circuit below.

 Once equilibrium is established, after the switch is closed, there remains a voltage across the inductor.
 Why should this be?